sawamur/buffered_job/README.md

 ## Dependancies

-This module depends on delayed_job.Set up delayed_job and run delayed_job worker
+This module depends on delayed_job.Set up delayed_job and intended to use in rails applications.
+You have to run delayed_job worker.

 ## Usage